mikependon/RepoDB.NET/pages/classes/datareader.md

 #### DbFields

-It is also quitely import to pass the list of the [DbField](/class/dbfield) object in order for the compiler to skip the unnecessary DB-NULL checks.
+It is also quitely important to pass the list of the [DbField](/class/dbfield) object in order for the compiler to skip the unnecessary DB-NULL checks.

 To do this, simply pass the list of the DB fields in the `dbFields` argument.